olijaun/old-idontbyte.jaun.org/_posts/2019-09-23-Idempotence.md

 5. A is waiting for the response and after a while decides to not wait any longer (timeout)
 6. ...

 What can be done if such a problem occurs?
 One simple solution is to just retry.
 So if the network cannot be reached we just retry to send the data again.
 If B is not responding then we just send the request again, maybe we get a response.
-Assume the following service:
+Assume the following service that adds 42 Swiss Francs (CHF) to account "1".

 ```
-POST /money-sender
+POST /accounts/1/deposits

 {
-    accountNumber: "CH93 0076 2011 6238 5295 7"
     amount: 42,
-    currency: CHF
+    currency: "CHF"
 }
 ```

-If this POST request fails for some reason (e.g. a timeout) and we send it again then the money might be sent twice to the given account.
+If this POST request fails for some reason (e.g. a timeout) and we send it again then the money might be deposited twice to the given account.
 That is because in case of a timeout or other failures you do not know if the recipient actually sent the money or not.
 Maybe just the response was lost:

 {% plantuml %}
 participant "Service A" as A